guglielmocamporese/hands-segmentation-pytorch/readme.md

 # Download our pre-trained model
 $ ./scripts/download_model_checkpoint.sh
 ```
-This will download the checkpoint `checkpoint.ckpt` inside the `./checkpoint` folder.
+This will download the checkpoint `checkpoint.ckpt` inside the `checkpoint` folder.

 # Predict From a Custom Dataset